 Nowadays, it’s quite unthinkable for windows or doors to have plain glass.
 It doesn’t block UV rays coming into the home, which causes carpets and furnishings to fade.
 Plus, heat enters freely into your home making your HVAC work harder just to keep the home comfortable.

 For better energy efficiency specify an IGU (insulated glass unit).
 Two pieces of annealed glass are pressed together with a thermal spacer.
 They are then filled with argon or krypton gas.
 These odorless, non-toxic gases are denser than air.
 They prevent damaging UV rays and extreme temperatures from entering the home.
 Likewise, the IGU prevents the climate-controlled air inside from escaping.
 Premier roofing contractors like Kroll Construction supply these units.

 For very high energy-efficient windows, consider glazing and gas options.
 Low E glass will maximize the energy efficiency of your windows.
 Tinted and clear glazing help prevent the transfer of heat, cold, and sunlight into the home.
 That’s one reason Low-E coatings are so popular.

 ENERGY STAR is a government-supported program that defines an energy-efficient window.
 It measures the glass, the gas, the spacer and the reinforcement of the window.
 The combination of these factors influences the window’s U-value and solar heat gain.
 To qualify as an ENERGY STAR product, both ratings must be less than or equal to those of ENERGY STAR.

-Kroll Construction provides roofing, windows, siding, insulation, gutters and other home improvement services.
+Kroll Construction provides roofing, windows, siding, gutters and other home improvement services.
 We specialize in the installation of energy-efficient replacement windows from Alside®.
 We serve homeowners in Detroit and surrounding areas.
 Call us at (734) 999-1022 or fill out our contact form to schedule a free in-home consultation.